What is a Content Management System (CMS) ?

 You don’t have to worry too much about this because I will worry about it for you!
 You just choose a theme from their page of themes, each with ‘live’ examples, and I can do the rest.

-A full website based on WordPress with a $100 Genesis theme and extra plug-ins, a year’s hosting, a domain name and customisation to your requirements can cost you under £300 up and running.
+A full website based on WordPress with a $100 Genesis theme and extra plug-ins and customisation to your requirements can cost you under £300 up and running.

 Here’s a breakdown ….

-- A one-off charge of £150 for the set up which will give you WordPress installed and configured with an email address, popular plug-ins installed for contact form, image slider, etc., the Genesis Framework installed and the theme of your choice (usually charged by StudioPress at between $60 and $100 for any theme with Genesis).
+- A WordPress based website installed and configured with an email address, reliable security software, popular plug-ins installed for contact form, image slider, etc., the Genesis Framework installed and the theme of your choice (usually charged by StudioPress at $100 for any theme with Genesis).
 All ready to go!

 - You will then have an annual charge of £60 to cover the hosting for the website, email and database (required).

-- All that is left then is customisation which I can carry out at £30 per hour (or £150 for a day if booked as a block of of time).
-A basic website with 3 or 4 pages to start and a few photos supplied by you can sometimes be carried out within 2 or 3 hours.
+- All that is left then is customisation which I can carry out at £30 per hour (or £200 for a day if booked as a block of of time).
+A basic website with 4 or 5 pages can usually be created within the day.